jackdpage/pylux/README.md

 ## Installation and Dependencies

 Pylux is written in Python 3, so Python 3 must be installed.
-Run the setup script to install the necessary Python binaries and also additional files which are packaged with Pylux: ``sudo python setup.py install``.
+Run the setup script as a root user to install the necessary Python binaries:
+``sudo python setup.py install_lib``.

+Then install the extra files to your home directory:
+``python setup.py install_data``.

 TeXlux does not require LaTeX to be installed to produce the reports, as they are produced as LaTeX source, however, you will need a LaTeX distribution, such